 We are one of the major manufactory of plastic injection and die-casting moulds in Southern China.
 In addition to the production of moulds and tooling for our ODM/OEM products, we produce moulds and tooling as well as production fixtures for the automobile and consumer and household products industries.
 Our latest technologies and state-of-the-art equipment and software, such as the high-speed CNC machines, five-axis CNC machines and precision EDMs help shorten the production lead time and ensure reliable quality output on our moulds and tooling for our customers.
+Besides tooling business, we can also supply part production to customers upon request.
+Internship with on-job training programs will continue with paradigm technical institutes.
+Recruiting new staff is replenishing fuel to the company growth.

-Based on our expertise and know-how, we are nominated as the sole Chinese supplier for some specific technical tools by world known automotive Tier-1 companies.
+Based on our expertise and know-how, we are certified tooling supplier for some specific technical tools by world known automotive companies and Tier-1 companies.